mclaeysb/mclaeysb.github.com/facili.md

 In my job as a facilitator I rely on more than 10 years of experience in various projects, where I increasingly supplemented my analytical approach with a role as process supervisor --- two sides that reinforce each other.

 I graduated as an <mark>engineer in Applied Physics</mark> and worked as a PhD student, as a data scientist at an NGO and as a software engineer at a self-managed workers' cooperative.
 I worked in research teams, led complex restructurings of data pipelines and facilitated team retreats.
 Also, for a long time I've been active in youth work with an inclusive and creative approach, and I am involved as a <mark>facilitator in the citizen collective</mark> for deliberative democracy called [Agora](https://agora.brussels).
 As I lean on these experiences, I'm mindful of the teamwork they represent, the shoulders I'm standing on and privilege I've received.

+My practical experience is complemented by training in facilitation techniques and posture through a.o.
+Université du Nous (*Atelier du Nous*) and Collectiv-a (*Posture de Facilitation*).

 Besides the fact that I like to stand in front of groups I also make printed and interactive maps as a freelance <a href="/carto" class="internal">cartographer</a>, including data management and programming.